feamster/calendar-mcp/README.md

 ## Features

 - 📅 **Access ALL your calendars** - Primary, work, shared calendars, everything!
+- 👥 **Multi-account support** - Use multiple Google accounts (e.g., personal + work) with automatic account selection
-- ➕ **Create calendar events** - Schedule meetings with attendees and send invitations
+- ➕ **Create calendar events** - Schedule meetings with invites coming from the correct account
 - ✅ **Accept/decline invitations** - Respond to calendar invites
 - 🗑️ **Delete events** - Remove calendar entries
 - 🔍 Find when you last met with someone